culturesofknowledge/emplaces/models/20180531-EMPlaces-data-model-UI-crosswalk.md

 Data model sample for [Opole](20180410-opole-example-data.ttl).

 The crosswalk is presented here using SPARQL query patterns that could be used to access information for the cvarious UI elements.
-This is not meant to implie that they should be implemented using SPARQL: in this instanmce, I';m just using SPARQL as a ind of formal specification for designating bits of the data model.
+This is not meant to imply that they should be implemented using SPARQL: in this instance, I'm just using SPARQL as a kind of formal specification for designating bits of the data model.

 In each case, the variable `?place` is assumed to be bound to the root node for the place description.
 So in the Opole example, that would be `ex:Opole_P`.